Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Introduction

-\item \textbf{Delayed feedback.} While clicks can be observed shortly after an ad is displayed, it may take hours or even days for the corresponding sale to occur.
-This delay in feedback can make it challenging to optimize bids or other decisions in online advertising, as the true value of action may take time to be apparent \cite{Delays}.

-\item \textbf{Batch update.} In sponsored search auctions, a large volume of multiple-item auctions takes place per iteration, where bidders typically submit a batch of bids.
-Consequently, bidders have access only to information aggregated over a certain period, leading to batched feedback - where the rewards for a group of actions are revealed together and observed at the end of the batch.
-In contrast to traditional online feedback, where the reward for each action is immediately revealed after it is chosen, learning from batched feedback can be more efficient when obtaining feedback is costly or time-consuming but comes at the cost of learning performance \cite{provodin_batchbandits}.
+Further, a list of challenges faced by practitioners in present-day advertising scenarios arises from the interactive nature of SSA.
+While clicks can be observed shortly after an ad is displayed, it may take hours or even days for the corresponding sale to occur.
+This \textit{delay in feedback} can make it challenging to optimize bids or other decisions in online advertising, as the true value of action may take time to be apparent \cite{Delays}.
+Furthermore, since conversion rates are typically low in online advertisement, the \textit{signal provided to the learner is infrequent}, and observational data might not capture behavioral patterns.
+This scarcity of information makes it difficult for bidders to make informed decisions, complicating the optimization process.
+Finally, a large volume of multiple-item auctions takes place per iteration, and bidders typically submit a batch of bids.
+Consequently, bidders have access only to information aggregated over a certain period, leading to \textit{batched feedback} - where the rewards for a group of actions are revealed together and observed at the end of the batch.
+While, these challenges are well-studied in the online learning literature, to the best of our knowledge, we are not aware of any studies that address them from an auction perspective.

-\item \textbf{Reward sparsity.} Sparse reward refers to a situation where the reward signal provided to the learner is infrequent or incomplete.
-This is especially cumbersome in marketing applications, where conversion rates are typically low and observational data does not capture behavioral patterns.
-This scarcity of information makes it difficult for advertisers to make informed decisions, and, as a result, the optimization process becomes more challenging.
-RL algorithms that depend on frequent and informative feedback to learn tend to struggle in such settings.

-\item \textbf{Clicks attribution.} After observing a desired outcome (a single conversion event), it is challenging to attribute credit to a specific action in a coherent way: a customer clicking on an advertisement might delay ordering or buy another product if they buy a product at all.
-A user might furthermore have been exposed to different ads at other points before the order conversion happened, and assigning credit to a specific bid that was active at the conversion time, can lead to an inability to evaluate its effectiveness accurately.

-\item \textbf{Measurement.} Beyond the click attribution to order, a company might be interested in favoring clicks that lead, for instance, to recurring orders or new customer acquisitions.
-This purpose is usually incorporated in a complex mechanism, which measures which clicks led to such events.
-Hence, the click value can be a complex quantity, making the measurement challenging.
-Furthermore, the data we incorporate into learning are subject to various biases, such as normalization or selection bias.
-It is crucial to be able to construct an unbiased estimate of a desired metric to achieve reliable results.
-This is particularly important in repeated interactions, where the goal is to establish a causal relationship between the action and outcome \cite{NEURIPS2020_6fd86e0a}. \end{itemize}

-This list is incomplete, and there are many more challenges in real-life.
-We focus on the successful resolution of the most pressing, in our view, challenges.